ooni/probe/README.md

 ooniprobe -s
 ```

-You may then run a nettest by specifying it's name for example:
+You may then run a nettest by specifying its name for example:

 ```
 ooniprobe manipulation/http_header_field_manipulation